cnord/doc-security-center/english/10-report-manager.md

 ### Statistics by Alarm Cancellations

 When creating the report "03 - By number of cancellations", it is possible to specify the minimum number of cancellations that shall be registered over a period.
-If you select any specific cancellation, for example, “Equipment fault", and specify that there shall be at least 5 such cancellations, you can get a report that will include all sites which alarms have been canceled at least 5 times since indicating the cause of "Equipment fault".
+If you select any specific cancellation, for example, "Equipment fault", and specify that there shall be at least 5 such cancellations, you can get a report that will include all sites which alarms have been canceled at least 5 times since indicating the cause of "Equipment fault".

 The report "03a - Statistics by cancellations" is intended for calculating the number of selected cancellations registered over a given period.
 With its help, it is possible to see what causes of alarm cancellation are registered more often than others and how much.
 For example, it is possible to see what percentage of the alarms that were canceled are false.
 In addition to counting the total number of cancellations for all selected sites, the report allows to detail site cancellations in order to see on which particular sites there were more false alarms or alarms on which there were guard calls.